 Infertility Over 40: 5 Things You May Not Know

 - Your Fitness Level Isn’t as Important as You May Think: Although living a healthy lifestyle can help to boost fertility and aid in regulating ovulation, it does not increase the health of your eggs or the ovarian supply.
-This means that no matter how healthy you are, at times infertility is still a factor.
+This means that no matter how healthy you are, at times, infertility is still a factor.

 - The Age of Your Partner Matters: Although you hear more about the age of women, the age of the male partner is also important.
-Recent studies have found that an increased paternal age can lead to a small increase the risk for certain conditions, such as Autism and Schizophrenia.
+Some studies have found that an increased paternal age can lead to a small increase in the risk for certain conditions, such as Autism and Schizophrenia.

-- Multiples are More Likely: As a woman ages, her follicle stimulating hormone (FSH) increases.
+- Multiples are More Likely: As a woman ages, her follicle-stimulating hormone (FSH) increases.
 High levels of FSH can cause the release of two or more eggs during ovulation, resulting in multiples.

-- Time is of the Essence: At the age of 30, a woman has a 20% chance of conception any given month.
+- Time is of the Essence: At the age of 30, a woman has a 20% chance of conception in any given month.
 By 40, this monthly chance decreases to 5%.
 The reason behind this is a steady decline in egg quality as a woman ages.